 3) Roast the chocolate while you roast the marshmallow

-One of the simplest hacks to making amazing s’mores is to roast the chocolate at the same time you roast the marshmallow.
+One of the simplest hacks to making an amazing s’mores dessert is to roast the chocolate at the same time you roast the marshmallow.
 You obviously cannot put the chocolate on a roasting fork – it would melt and fall off.

 So instead, place the chocolate (or Reese’s or whatever you choose to use) on the graham cracker and simply set it near the fire.
 You’ve got to be careful here – too close and it will melt everything entirely or even burn your hand.